Zeeeepa/DllShimmer/README.md

 - There are some huge obfuscated DLLs with weird name mangling, calling conventions and tricks (e.g. compiled Qt framework DLL).
 I don't recommend to use them as a proxy DLL.
 DllShimmer most probably will generate some garbage in this case.

 ## Troubleshooting

+Before you start troubleshooting:

+1. Read "Limitations".
+2. Make sure you don't use static linking (`--static`).
+It's easier to debug with dynamic linking (default).
+3. Save debug output to file (`--debug-file`).

 ### _In the generated `.cpp` file, I don't see all the exported functions from the original DLL._